Abathargh/moody-esp8266/README.md

 # *moody-esp8266*

 <p style='text-align: justify;'>
 An implementation of the Moody Architecture for the end-devices (sensors/actuators) using the ESP8266-01 board.
-It's based on the ESP running with the NodeMCU firmware, following the instructions contained in this antimait article (in italian) http://antima.it/costruisci-la-tua-rete-domotica-con-esp8266-e-raspberry-pi-caricare-il-firmware-nodemcu/.
+It's based on the ESP being programmed through the Arduino IDE Board Manager for ESP8266.

+**EXPERIMENTAL** ESP32 support is implemented but not fully tested yet.
 </p>

 ## Contents